 More information about the UIC Master of Public Health program

-The MPH, Concentration in Community Health Sciences Professional Enhancement Program (PEP) curriculum is based on a 42 semester hour minimum.
+The MPH, concentration in Community Health Sciences Professional Enhancement Program (PEP) curriculum is based on a 42 semester hour minimum.
 The DMD Curriculum consists of 212 semester hours over 4 years.
 Earned separately, students would complete a total of 254 hours.
 In the joint degree program, students will complete a total number of 250 joint degree program hours.
-Due to the distinct structure of these joint programs, opportunities for integration will occur in the (DCLE) 342: Community Learning Experience in Dentistry II (5 sh) While completing the 5th year, the student will register for the MPH Applied Practice Experience and Integrated Learning Experience Interdisciplinary Public Health Sciences (IPHS) 650 and 698 respectively) for zero credit while simultaneously completing the DMD Extramural rotation in DCLE 342.
+Due to the distinct structure of these joint programs, opportunities for integration will occur in the (DCLE) 342: Community Learning Experience in Dentistry II (5 sh).
+In the program's 5th year, the student will register for the MPH Applied Practice Experience and Integrated Learning Experience Interdisciplinary Public Health Sciences while simultaneously completing the DMD Extramural rotation in DCLE 342.

 Get the Course Listing

 The DMD-MPH follows a curriculum that allows students to complete both degrees in five years.
 Joint degree students are admitted simultaneously, and complete their MPH coursework in the first year of the program, followed by DMD coursework in years 2-5.

 Students must meet the eligibility requirements for both programs.
 If, for any reason, a student opts not to matriculate into the MPH program during this timeframe, the student must complete the MPH separately upon completion of the DMD program.
 Similarly, if a student enrolls in the DMD program only and later decides to pursue a MPH, the student will be advised to contact the School of Public Health directly to pursue this as a secondary degree upon completion of the DMD program.

 The program timeline may be adjusted in response to specific training needs of individual students.